machsix/Super-preloader/docs/faq.md

 # Faq

-## How to repquest rule?
+## How should I request a rule?

-To request rule, you should follow the following format
+When requesting a rule, you should follow this format:

 ```